Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring

 In the second step, we estimate using the training dataset one XGBoost model per group to predict default.
 Then, we aim to compare the resulting out-of-sample performance with the one of the one-fits-all model.
 To do so, we first assign each individual of the test sample to either group 1 or group 2 using the clustering rule built on the training sample.
 We see in Table \ref{tab:perf_empirical} that the performance of our strategy (column 2) is significantly higher than the performance of the initial model (column 1).
 For instance, the AUC of the model on the test sample increases by 16 percentage points, from 0.752 to 0.912.
-Another interesting result is that by using two distinct models, the bank would be able to correctly detect 64\% of the defaulting borrowers against only 24\% with the initial model.
+Another notable result is that by using two distinct models, the bank would be able to correctly detect 64\% of the defaulting borrowers against only 24\% with the initial model.
 Yet, it would still be able to correctly detect more than 95\% of the non-defaulting borrowers.

 Finally, we benchmark our strategy with a standard clustering approach based on the features themselves.
-Specifically, we use the K-prototype algorithm to create two clusters of individuals with comparable feature values.
-As shown in column 3, the performance of the standard approach is very close to the one of the one-fits-all model (AUC = 0.744 vs. 0.752), and is much lower than the performance of the XPER-based models.
+Specifically, we use the K-prototype algorithm \citep{huang1997clustering} to create two clusters of individuals with comparable feature values.\footnote{We utilize the K-Prototype algorithm instead of the K-Medoids algorithm as the former is specifically designed to handle both categorical and continuous features.
+More precisely, when handling continuous features, the algorithm calculates the squared Euclidean distance between the features and a representative vector (or prototype) of clusters.
+For categorical features, it determines the number of mismatches between the features and the cluster’s prototypes.} As shown in column 3, the performance of the standard approach is close to the one of the one-fits-all model (AUC = 0.744 vs. 0.752), and is much lower than the performance of the XPER-based models.